 These are various types of harassment that are prohibited by Los Angeles law:

-If you have experienced harassment related to your gender, sex, or gender identity you may be a victim of gender harassment and protected under federal laws.
+If you have experienced harassment related to your gender, sex, or gender identity, you may be a victim of gender harassment and protected under federal laws.

 Workplace gender harassment laws are similar to Title IX laws, which prevent gender harassment and discrimination in school settings.
 In an employment and work setting, gender harassment can occur between co-workers, between a supervisor and a subordinate, and in various other settings.
+A knowledgeable Los Angeles harassment attorney can help you gather evidence, navigate the complaint process, and determine the best course of action under state and federal laws.

 Learn More about Los Angeles Gender Harassment >>

-To be unlawful, the conduct must create a work environment that would be intimidating, hostile, or offensive to a reasonable person.
-An employer can be held liable for failing to prevent these workplace conditions, unless it can prove that it attempted to prevent the harassment and that the employee failed to take advantage of existing harassment counter-measures or tools provided by the employer.
+An employer can be held liable for failing to prevent these workplace conditions, unless it can prove that it attempted to prevent the harassment and that the employee failed to take advantage of existing harassment countermeasures or tools provided by the employer.

 Learn More about Los Angeles Hostile Work Environment Harassment >>